-A multi-day orientation is the only residency requirement of the program.
-At the New Student Orientation (NSO), and in collaboration with your faculty mentor, you will begin to develop a learning plan that weaves your academic accomplishments with your personal, professional, and academic goals.
+The Doctor of Education (EdD), with an emphasis in Leadership for Change starts with a New Student Orientation (NSO), where, in collaboration with your faculty mentor, you will begin to develop a learning plan that weaves your academic accomplishments with your personal, professional, and academic goals.
+The multi-day orientation is the only residency requirement of the program.

 The doctoral curriculum focuses on four academic topics: Effective Communication, Approaches to Inquiry, Leadership for Change Praxis and Research Methodologies.
 You complete courses individually or in a small group, study independently or collaboratively, and work online or offline.
 You may satisfy course requirements in many ways, including doctoral-level papers, and multimedia presentations.
 For every course, your faculty assessor provides a written assessment of your work, generally shaped around fulfillment of course level competencies and doctoral level competencies.

 Dissertation exploration begins early in the program.
 You are required to complete an action-oriented or theoretical dissertation that contributes new knowledge to at least one of a wide range of research areas.
 You will have the opportunity to focus on a topic of your own choice and will complete your dissertation with the guidance and support of your dissertation committee.